Mercedes-Benz S-Class (W223): Engines

 The engines are carried over from previous generation of S-Class (W222) with two petrol and diesel six-cylinder inline engines at launch.
 Mercedes-Benz launched the models with V8 and V12 engines in May 2021.
 A first for a Mercedes-Benz passenger car, the V12 is fitted with the 4MATIC all-wheel-drive system.
-No further detail about four-cylinder inline diesel engine (previously fitted to W221 S 250 CDI/S 300 CDI and W222 S 300 BlueTec Hybrid/S 300 h), diesel hybrid engine, and high performance Mercedes-AMG engines is given (as of July 2021).
+No diesel PHEV models have been introduced (as of November 2023).

 Transmission

 At launch, all models are fitted with the nine-speed 9G-Tronic automatic transmission.
 The new AMG S 63 E Performance is also fitted with an additional 2-speed transmission specifically for the electric motor.